baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

   );
 ```

-2. **AppInsight.ts**:
+2. **Application Insights Setup**

-   - This module provisions an **Application Insights** resource.
-   - It takes the `name`, `vault`, `rsGroup`, and `workspace` as arguments.
-   - It creates an Application Insights instance associated with the Log Analytics workspace for web applications (`applicationType: "web"`).
+   - **Application Insights Instance**: Associated with the Log Analytics workspace for monitoring web applications.
-   - The retention period for logs is set to 30 days (`retentionInDays: 30`), and data is purged automatically after that period.
-   - If a `KeyVault` is provided:
-     - It creates two secrets in the Key Vault: one for the Application Insights instrumentation key and another for the connection string.
+   - **Secret Management**: If a Key Vault is provided, we store the instrumentation key and connection string as secrets for secure access.
-     - The `retainOnDelete` flag is used to retain these secrets even if the Pulumi-managed resources are deleted.

 ```typescript
 import * as azure from "@pulumi/azure-native";